Military equipment of Sweden during World War II

-Sweden was formally a non-belligerent nation throughout World War II, but saw considerable military build-up as the level of threat from the Soviet Union or Nazi Germany increased.
+Sweden was formally a non-belligerent nation throughout World War II, but saw considerable military build-up as the level of threat from the Soviet Union, United Kingdom or Nazi Germany increased.
 Between 10,000 and 20,000 Swedes fought as volunteers abroad, a majority of them in service of Finland during the Winter War.

 Army

 Small arms

 In the early stages of the war, Sweden relied on a numerous army through conscription and the use of a Total Defence policy.
 In 1945, the Swedish army had been modernized from the use of World War I weapons to semi-automatic rifles and high-tech firearms such as the Carl Gustav.
 The infantry had also been equipped with a great deal of rocket launchers for anti-tank warfare, and the availability of artillery had increased drastically with the World War II build-up.

 Armoured fighting vehicles

 At the beginning of World War II, Sweden had a very low number of motorized vehicles, instead relying horses for transportation.
 When the war broke out in 1939, Sweden had one armoured division consisting of merely 13 light tanks, only 3 of which were considered to be modern (the remaining 10 had been in service since the 1920s).
 In 1945, the number of tanks serving the Swedish army had increased from 13 to more than 800.